 - Assistant Dean for Graduate Studies

 Adriana Vito is the assistant dean for graduate studies.
-She has over 13 years of experience in higher education, including a decade focused on advising Master of Laws (LL.M.) students in the Washington, D.C., area.
+She has more than 17 years of experience in higher education, including a decade focused on advising Master of Laws (LL.M.) students in the Washington, D.C., area.
 Before joining the Law School, she served as the director for graduate studies and certificate programs at George Mason University, Antonin Scalia Law School, where she was responsible for marketing and recruitment, international partnership development and management, employer outreach, and academic, career, and personal advising for international and domestic LL.M. students.
 In that capacity she developed strategic partnerships and cooperation agreements with U.S. and foreign government entities, including the U.S. Marine Corps, and the government of Japan.
 She liaised with multilateral entities, including the World Bank and the Inter-American Development Bank to expand career opportunities for LL.M. students and graduates.

 She also served as a career adviser for LL.M. and S.J.D. students at the American University Washington College of Law in Washington, D.C., for seven years, where she taught courses in international trade law and policy.
 She led career development workshops and career panel discussions for international attorneys, helping them navigate U.S. business culture and the legal profession, and served as a career coach for attorneys seeking lateral career moves in the United States and abroad.